asands24/IoTEnsemble/README.md

 ### Send Device Data

 At times, the IoT process can feel like a challenge.
-We have done a lot to springboard cloud-native IoT adoption, but now we need to get actual hardware sending data.
+We have done a lot to springboard butt-native IoT adoption, but now we need to get actual hardware sending data.
 At scale, there is more to do, but we'll get going with the basics first.

 ##### Best Practice IoT Ensemble Schema